prabhatsingh9304/Bot-Py/ReadMe.txt

 1. run install_for_windows.bat
 2. type "python3 bot.py" in cmd

-What is Bot-py?
+What is Bot-Py?
-Bot-py is a simple voice assistant bot written in python to automate some specific task such as moodle_login, weather forcasting for current location, playing song on youtube music,
+Bot-py is a simple voice assistant bot written in python to automate some specific task such as moodle_login, weather forcasting for current location and many things.

+Features of Bot-Py:-
+1.Simple Voice recognition

+2.You can can ask her name
+e.g.:- what is your name?

+3.Login to moodle by just saying a sentence which much contain word "login" e.g.1:- i want to login to moodle e.g.2:- login to moodle

+4.Play song by just saying a sentence which much contain words "song" or "music" e.g.1:- play a song e.g.2:-i want to listen a music

+5.Weather forcating by just saying a sentence which must contain word "weather" e.g.1:- how is the weather today? e.g.2:-can you please tell about weather?

+6.Search for study material by just saying a sentence which must contain word "study material" e.g.1:- i want to search for study material e.g.2:- search for study material

+7.you can play dice game by just saying a sentence contain "die" or "dice"